-In addition to the one-off retrospective element, an in-year saving occurs in scheduled debt repayments in 2023/24, of £3.076m.
+In addition to the one-off retrospective element, an in-year saving occurs in scheduled debt repayments in 2024/25, of £2.914m.
 This will be followed by a reduction in the annual charges for a further 18 years and then the statutory charges will continue until the end of the reprofiled debt repayment period.
 Over the full asset lives the total repayment for the debt liability remains the same.
 The reprofiling of the debt liability repayments increases the Capital Financing Requirement (CFR) by £31.186m as at 1 April 2023.
 The increase in the CFR (Note 35) will reduce by the revised repayments after the PPP and DBFM contracts have expired until the end of the revised period.
 As this is a cumulative statutory adjustment there is no prior year restatement of statutory adjustments in the Annual Accounts.

-The statutory adjustment up to 31 March 2024 has the following impact on the 2023/24 Balance sheet (Capital Adjustment Account) and Movement in Reserves statement:
+The statutory adjustment for 2024-25 has the following impact on the 2024/25 Balance sheet (Capital Adjustment Account) and Movement in Reserves statement:

-Impact on Balance Sheet and Movement in Reserves Statement Pre 2023/24 £m 2023/24 £m Total £m Capital Adjustment Account 31,186 3,076 34,262 Movement in Reserves Statement (31,186) (3,076) (34,262)
+Impact on Balance Sheet and Movement in Reserves Statement 2024/25 £m 2023/24 £m Capital Adjustment Account 2.914 34.262 Movement in Reserves Statement (2.914) (34.262)